-- Be at least 16 years of age and in your graduating year. - Have at least 26 credits. - Have a passion for working in culinary arts. - Be in good academic standing, including completion of all compulsory courses required for your Ontario Secondary School Diploma. - Have a working knowledge of mathematical concepts and principles. - Be willing to travel to George Brown College (Casaloma Campus) and to a Cooperative Education placement. - Be willing to attend George Brown College for all Basic Level 1 classes. - · Have minimum Grade 11 Workplace Mathematics.
+- Be at least 16 years of age and in your graduating year. - Have at least 26 credits. - Have a passion for working in culinary arts. - Be in good academic standing, including completion of all compulsory courses required for your Ontario Secondary School Diploma. - Have a working knowledge of mathematical concepts and principles. - Be willing to travel to George Brown College (Casaloma Campus) and to a Cooperative Education placement. - Be willing to attend George Brown College for all Basic Level 1 classes. - Grade 12 College Mathematics recommended.

 This program combines instruction in high school and at George Brown College and provides a Cooperative Education placement in the food services industry.
-It is offered in Semester 2 (quad 3 and 4) and is open to students in their graduating year with a minimum of 26 credits.
+It is offered in Semester 2 (guad 3 and 4) and is open to students in their graduating year with a minimum of 26 credits.